 How Do I Join SingleCare?

 SingleCare doesn’t require you to join anything to make use of its services.
-All you do is save money if they offer a price you like and you take it!
+All you do is save money if you see a price you like and you take it!

 Since this is not insurance, that means there are never any: